WUSTL-Biol4220/home/labs/lab_06.md

 ## 2. Complete a shell script

-For Part 2 of the lab, you will provided with `run.sh` scripts that contain some of the code needed to solve each problem.
+For Part 2 of the lab, you will be provided with `run.sh` scripts that contain some of the code needed to solve each problem.
 Your task is to complete the script for each problem as requested.
 In addition, provide a description for the script and annotate the scripts in the same manner was required for the Part 1 problems.

 **Problem 1.** The file `data/numbers.txt` contains a data table with three columns of integers.
 Modify the script `/part_2/problem_1/run.sh` to report which value for each row in `data/numbers.txt` is the largest.
 The output should read
 ```